 Dr. Raymond P. Reid

 Ray Reid is a retired public school superintendent from Washington who previously served on Simpson’s Foundation Board of Directors and Board of Trustees.
 After graduating from Whitworth University, he earned an Ed.D. from Washington State University.
 Ray spent 34 years in education, 29 of those years as an administrator.
-In 2011, both Ray and Karen’s spouses went to be with the Lord after both experienced 40+ years of marriage.
-In November of 2012, they were married, and their newly blended family has grown to four married children and eight grandchildren.
+After two years of active duty in the Navy he received a commission in the Army Reserves.
+He was called to active duty in support of Desert Storm and retired after 20 years as a Lieutenant Colonel.
+Ray and his wife, Karen, got married in 2012.
+Both had suffered the loss of spouses after 40-plus years of marriage.
+Their newly blended family has grown to four married children and eight grandchildren.
 They consider themselves “twice blessed.”

 Mr. David S. Richey